MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    --ssh-port, -P          Custom ssh port.
    --exclude, -E           Exclude pattern.
 Follow rsync "Exclude Pattern Rules" --start-from, -s        The new backup is based on another backup, specified by its ID.
+   --checksum, -S          Checks if the files have been changed through MD5 or MD4 algorithmen.

 Flowchart of the differences between Differential and Incremental backup::